sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_server.md

 Internal rate limiting can be configured to limit the rate at which requests are made from Sourcegraph to Bitbucket Server.

-By default it is enabled at a rate of 28,800 per hour (8 per second) but this can be adjusted, see configuration below.
-If disabled, no rate limiting will be performed.
+If enabled, the default rate is set at 28,800 per hour (8 per second) which can be configured via the `requestsPerHour` field (see below).

 **NOTE** Internal rate limiting is only currently applied when synchronising [Campaign](../../user/campaigns/index.md) changesets.